 - Address Kabukicho, Shinjuku-ku, Tokyo, 160-0021

-The big LOVE sculpture at Shinjuku I-Land is a well-known symbol of the neighborhood, standing in Nishi-Shinjuku.
-It was made by the American artist Robert Indiana.
-Some say that your love will be requited if you can pass between the "V" and "E" without touching the sculpture.
-Why not try it for yourself after getting your perfect shot of LOVE?
+The big Shinjuku LOVE statue at Shinjuku I-Land is a well-known landmark, standing tall and proud in Nishi-Shinjuku.
+Made by the American artist Robert Indiana, some say that your love will be returned if you can pass between the "V" and "E" without touching the sculpture.
+Skeptical?
+Try it out yourself after taking lots of pictures of yourself with that perfect shot of LOVE.

-The View from the Tokyo Metropolitan Government Building
+End on a High Note: Shinjuku Photos from the Tokyo Metropolitan Building

 The observation decks in the Tokyo Metropolitan Government Building in Nishi-Shinjuku have absolutely no admission fee, but the fact that it’s free isn't the only reason they're so popular.
 Located 202 meters above ground, the decks offer clear views of the entire city of Tokyo as well as Mt.
 Fuji on a clear sunny day.
 And because it’s open until 11:00 p.m. each night, you have the perfect opportunity to take beautiful evening shots as well.
 It really is one of the best photo spots in Tokyo.
 Last entrance is at 10:30 p.m., and the line to ride the elevator can sometimes take a while, so make sure to give yourself plenty of time to get up and get that perfect Shinjuku photo before it closes!